SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/README.md

-# PayEx Mobile SDK Merchant Backend Guide
+# Swedbank Pay Mobile SDK Merchant Backend Guide

-This repository holds information about how to implement a Merchant Backend application to act as an endpoint between a merchant's mobile application and the PayEx APIs.
+This repository holds information about how to implement a Merchant Backend application to act as an endpoint between a merchant's mobile application and the Swedbank Pay APIs.

 It features a step by step guide on what the merchant backend MUST do and also offers insights on what the merchant backend SHOULD do to complete its function in an efficient and secure manner.